North Dakota Military and Veteran Benefits

 No Veteran may be admitted to the Veterans Home that has been convicted of a felony or a crime involving moral turpitude, without producing sufficient evidence of subsequent good conduct and reformation of character so as to satisfactory to the board of admissions.

-The Basic Care Unit consists of two pods with four households per pod.
+The North Dakota State Veterans Home, Basic Care Unit consists of two pods with four households per pod.
 These are designed for residents that independently care for his/her own needs.
 Medical and nursing supervision is available.
 Meals are provided in a central dining room.

-For the complete application process, including downloading forms and priority of admission, please click here.
+For the complete application process, including downloading forms and priority of admission, please visit the North Dakota Veterans Home Admission Process webpage .

-Eligibility: Any Veteran of wartime or peacetime service who is eligible for burial in a "National Cemetery", in accordance with VA Publication VA-NCS-IS-1, regardless of state of residency.
+Who is eligible for Burial at the North Dakota Veterans Cemetery?
+Any Veteran of wartime or peacetime service who is eligible for burial in a "National Cemetery", in accordance with VA Publication VA-NCS-IS-1 , regardless of state of residency.
 Length of service in the National Guard and Reserve, for enlisted personnel will be completion of at least one term of enlistment and officers who have completed at least four years of service.
-All military people interred in the cemetery must have received a discharge shown as: "Honorable", "Under Honorable Conditions" or "General".
-Undesirable, bad conduct, and any type of discharge other than honorable may or may not qualify the individual for burial, depending upon a determination made by the Adjutant General of North Dakota.
+All military personnel interred in the cemetery must have received a discharge shown as: "Honorable", "Under Honorable Conditions" or "General".
+“Undesirable”, “Bad Conduct”, and any type of discharge other than honorable may or may not qualify the individual for burial, depending upon a determination made by the Adjutant General of North Dakota.

-The eligible Spouse, Widow, or Widower of any person listed above.
+The eligible Spouse, Surviving Spouse, of any person listed above.
 Normally the Veteran and Spouse (and other eligible dependents of the Veteran) will be interred in the same gravesite or an adjoining gravesite, as appropriate.

 Presidential Memorial Certificate: A Presidential Memorial Certificate is an engraved paper certificate, signed by the current President, to honor the memory of honorably discharged deceased Veterans.

-Eligibility: Eligible recipients include the next of kin and loved ones of honorably discharged deceased Veterans.
+Who is eligible for Presidential Memorial Certificates?
+Eligible recipients include the next of kin and loved ones of honorably discharged, deceased Veterans.
 More than one certificate may be provided.
-Presidential Memorial Certificate Request form 40-0247.
+Presidential Memorial Certificate Request Form 40-0247 .

-Veterans Hospital Transportation Program: The Veterans' transportation system is designed to aid Veterans in transportation to a Veterans Hospital.
+North Dakota Veterans Hospital Transportation Program: The Veterans' transportation system is designed to aid Veterans in transportation to a Veterans Hospital.
 Currently there are five cost -free vans on scheduled routes bringing Veterans to Fargo, North Dakota or Miles City, Montana.
 The cost of this program is underwritten in part by the Post War Trust Fund.
-Veterans who wish to take advantage of this service need to contact the Veterans Hospital Transportation Program and coordinate transportation or call 1-800-920-9595 to arrange your transportation needs at least one week in advance to ensure space.
+Schedules, pick-up points, and rates are subject to change without notice.
+You should contact the transit/transportation company directly or your North Dakota County Veteran Service Officer for the latest scheduling information. or call 1-800-920-9595 to arrange your transportation needs at least one week in advance to ensure space.

-Record of Veterans: The adjutant general shall initiate and coordinate the collecting of information on North Dakotans who served in a theatre or area of armed conflict since the Vietnam conflict.
+Military Records of North Dakota Veterans: The adjutant general shall initiate and coordinate the collecting of information on North Dakotans who served in a theatre or area of armed conflict since the Vietnam conflict.
 The adjutant general shall make the information available to the public in a manner that the adjutant general deems advisable.
+(37-01.45)

-Honoring as Veterans individuals who have performed military service: An individual who has performed service in the national guard, the armed forces reserve of the United States, or active duty armed forces of the United States, has received an honorable discharge from service, and is not otherwise included within the definition of a Veteran under federal or state law is, at the completion of that individual's term of service, honored as a Veteran, but is not entitled to any benefits or preferences available to Veterans by reason of this section.
+North Dakota Honoring as Veterans individuals who have Performed Military Service: An individual who has performed service in the national guard, the Armed Forces Reserve of the United States, or active duty Armed Forces of the United States, has received an honorable discharge from service, and is not otherwise included within the definition of a Veteran under federal or state law is, at the completion of that individual's term of service, honored as a Veteran, but is not entitled to any benefits or preferences available to Veterans by reason of this section.
+(37-01.46)

 Veterans Health Administration